andreasremdt/ag-grid-test/README.md

   - When the table state changes and a custom view is currently selected, the "Save" button becomes enabled.
   - Clicking "Save" calls the `onSaveCustomView` prop and disables the button again.

+### "none" custom view layout

+- No custom views control is rendered, neither in the toolbar nor in the table menu.

 ## Table menu

 - The table menu is rendered on the top right corner at all times.